 “Tayo Rockson is a transformational leader who seeks to build a more just and inclusive global community.
 His presentation on cultural intelligence provided our university with the essential tools required for building bridges across difference, managing conflict, and promoting team-building.” — Dr. Artika R. Tyner: Associate Vice President, Diversity and Inclusion University of St. Thomas

-Tayo Rockson, was raised in Nigeria, Sweden, Burkina Faso, Vietnam, and the USA, He is a speaker, consultant, and media personality who runs UYD Management – a strategic leadership and consulting firm that helps organizations incorporate sustainable diversity and inclusion practices.
+Tayo Rockson was raised in Nigeria, Sweden, Burkina Faso, Vietnam, and the USA, He is a diversity and inclusion speaker, consultant, and media personality who co-founded UYD Management strategic leadership and consulting firm that helps organizations incorporate sustainable diversity and inclusion practices.
 A millennial Third Culture Kid, Tayo (pronounced TIE-OH) has lived on 4 continents, allowing him to become an certified authority in communicating effectively across cultures.
-He hosts the number one cross-cultural podcast in the world and his podcast was recently ranked as the number two business podcast in the world by Entrepreneur and CIO.
+He hosts a top cross-cultural podcast called “As Told By Nomads” and it was recently ranked as the number two business podcast in the world by Entrepreneur and CIO.

-He has spoken at TEDx multiple times, the World Bank, United Nations Foundation among many other places and his work has been seen on NowThis News, Forbes, Huffington Post, Entrepreneur, Among Worlds Magazine as well as Global Living Magazine.
-He is the author of The Ultimate Guide To TCK Living and his ground breaking work on “how to embrace your global identity” was featured in a German School book called ZOOM IN… Globalization.
+He has spoken at TEDx four times, the World Bank, the Global Summit for the International Youth Leaders Assembly (IYLA) at the United Nations, The United Nations Foundation among many other places and his work has been seen on NowThis News, Forbes, Huffington Post, Entrepreneur, Among Worlds Magazine as well as Global Living Magazine.
+He is the author of the upcoming book “Use Your Difference to Make a Difference: How to Connect and Communicate in a Cross-Cultural World” (available September 2019).
 Through his podcast, blog, and video shows, he is heard and read by thousands of people in over 100 countries.

 Tayo Rockson’s As Told by Nomads Podcast